mikependon/RepoDB.NET/pages/classes/cancellabletracelog.md

 ##### Methods

-- Cancel - is used to cancel the acutal operation.
+- Cancel - is used to cancel the actual operation.
 It accepts the `throwException` argument to define whether an exception will be thrown back to the operation during cancellation.

 ##### Learnings